WX notation: Anusvāra and visarga

 The Anunasika is represented by 'z'.
 For example, अँ = az.

 In Sanskrit, the Avagraha is represented by 'Z'.
 For example, वमतोऽन्तः = vamawoZnwaH.
 This may cause confusion as 'Z' is also used for another purpose in the case of other Indic languages (see below, last paragraph).

 Consonants

 This scheme was further extended to represent all the Indian scripts derived from Brahmi.

-To account for the characters from other Indian languages that are missing in Devanagari, three operators are used: 'Y' to get the next ISCII character, 'V' to get the previous ISCII character and 'Z' to add the nukta.
+To account for the characters from other Indian languages that are missing in Devanagari, three operators are used: 'Y' to get the next ISCII character, 'V' to get the previous ISCII character and 'Z' to add the nuqta.
 Thus for example, 'l' represents ल (U0932) of Devanagari, and 'lY' represents ळ (U0933) in Marathi. 'e' represents ए (U090F) of Devanagari or ఏ (U0C0F) of Telugu and eV represents ऎ (U090E) or ఎ (U0C0E) of Telugu.
 Similarly 'ka' represents क of Devanagari, and 'kZa' represents क़.